doubleunion/doubleunion-dot-org/pages/policies.md

 Double Union tries to be a place where members feel safe, and so it is important to us to foster a culture of consent and respect for the privacy and comfort of other members and of DU.
 This may be different than the social norms you are used to outside of Double Union, and it’s part of what is special about the space and our community.

-Because of that, here are guidelines about situations where you should ask before sharing information, and information that should always be kept confidential.
+Because of that, here are guidelines for members about situations where you should ask before sharing information, and information that should always be kept confidential.
 When in doubt, ask first!

 You should ask individual members about before sharing:
 * Content from Double Union members-only mailing lists, Slack chats, and Google Drive documents (unless it’s explicitly public, like information about public events)